 Our final day of the trek we return to the village of Bubion, a long climb for the horses.

 Crossing the river Guadalefao we follow a steep bridle path west to the villages Lobras and Timar.
-From here the route follows a small local road for approximately 7 kilometres before beginning the descent into the spectacular gorge of Trevelez.
+From here the route follows a small local road for approximately 7 kilometres.
+Afterwards beginning a descent into the spectacular gorge of Trevelez.

-This descent is on an ancient Roman path cut into the sides of the gorge and must be made on foot leading the horses.
-It is approximately a 30 minute walk down to the bridge from which we will ride up past the pretty village of Busquistar and on to Portugos for a well earned lunch.
+Descending on an ancient Roman path cut into the sides of the gorge we lead the horses on foot.
+It is approximately a 30 minute walk down to the bridge from which we will ride up past the pretty village of Busquistar.
+Afterwards we ride on to Portugos for a well earned lunch.

 In the late afternoon we continue north west along paths and dirt tracks to Bubion.

 Overnight in Casa la Sevillana and farewell dinner, last day of 5-Star Horse Riding Holiday.

 Transfer to Malaga.

 Prices and Details for 5-Star Horse Riding Holiday

 Single Supplement: 175 Euros (Payable on arrival in Spain)